eli-11b/Linux-Admin-Dash/README.md

 <p>
 Also, remote connectivity and remote machine control will be added to allow for remote administration.
   <br>
-  <br>-Add a place to kill a pid with output display
   <br>-Add a place for launchctl -list for apple machines
   <br>-Add a place for systemctl --type=service for linux machines
   <br>-Add a place for iostat